menu

 As is often the case in a small town, Tacna doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Tacna who are college-educated is close to the national average for all communities of 21.84%: 18.53% of the adults in Tacna have a bachelor's degree or advanced degree.
+The education level of Tacna citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.53% of adults 25 and older in Tacna have a college degree.

 The per capita income in Tacna in 2022 was $31,891, which is middle income relative to Arizona and the nation.
 This equates to an annual income of $127,564 for a family of four.
 However, Tacna contains both very wealthy and poor people as well.